Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/theoretical_parameters.rst

 ``wg.py`` configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configure arrays of theoretical parameters corresponding to different waveguide types in ``wg.py``, with ``wl`` , ``neff`` , ``loss`` , and define ``theoretical_parameters`` function to associate arrays with waveguide types.
-Note that, this will make it possible to call the theoretical parameters of the current waveguide type when modeling a component, if you already have some way to obtain the theoretical parameters(External file, Self-built S-matrix) then you do not need to do these configurations.
+To configure arrays of theoretical parameters for different waveguide types in ``wg.py``, define variables for wavelength (``wl``), effective refractive index (``neff``), and loss (``loss``) for each waveguide type, and create a function called ``theoretical_parameters`` to associate these variables with their respective waveguide types.
+This will allow for the easy retrieval of theoretical parameters for the current waveguide type during component modeling.
+Note that if you already have a way to obtain the theoretical parameters (e.g. from an external file or self-built S-matrix), you do not need to perform these configurations.

 #.
 Step1: